lino-framework/lino/docs/tutorials/actors/index.rst

 The following fails:

 >>> print(Customers.label)
+... #doctest: +ELLIPSIS +NORMALIZE_WHITESPACE
 Traceback (most recent call last):
 ...
 DoesNotExist: PartnerType matching query does not exist.
-Lookup parameters were {'pk': 1}

 That's correct.
 Because accessing the `label` property will read it from the database.
 We must first fill these rows: